-No. As a general principle, Chinese labour laws do not allow the waiver of potential statutory employment claims to be made by employees.
-According to the Labour Contract Law, if any employer evades its mandatory legal liability or denies an employee's rights in an employment contract, such employment contract will become invalid or partially invalid.
-In practice, when mutually terminating the employment relationship, an employee may agree to waive certain claims by signing an agreement with the employer, and such waiver may be supported by the arbitration commission and court.
+No. As a general principle, Chinese employment laws do not provide for an employee's waiver of statutory employment rights.
+In practice, however, when agreeing to a mutual termination of the employment relationship, an employee may agree to waive certain claims by signing an agreement with the employer, and such waiver may be supported by the labour arbitration committee and court.
 Contractual employment claims, however, may generally be waived if they do not conflict with Chinese labour laws.